top of page

 COLLINS First Day Covers

 It has always been my goal to bring a little something extra to our hobby in terms of the quality of my hand-painted cachets and covers.
 Each time a new stamp is issued I accept it as a personal challenge to create a First Day Cover that collectors of COLLINS will consider among the best for that issue produced by any cachetmaker.
 Judging from the recent American First Day Cover Society's awards at the last two conventions and the desirability of my FDCs based on their on-going success, I'd say that I'm meeting that commitment.
 More than awards or reputation, the collector comments that I receive about the quality of my efforts is what I consider the primary indicator as to how I'm doing.
-And, for that continuing and sincere positive feedback, I'm eternally grateful because every time I
+And, for that continuing and sincere positive feedback, I'm eternally grateful because every time I get a one or two sentence compliment from a long-time or new collector, it psyches me up to work even harder.

 I have always been interested in pioneers and wagon trains and the great westward movement of the 1800's.
 About ten years ago my Dad made for me an oxen yoke fashioned like those used on the covered wagons.
 Just last year for my Birthday my wife gave me an emigrant trunk dating from the mid-1800's that I had admired.
 I can just picture a departing couple carefully packing it for their long trek west.
 Due to my fascination with and interest in this era of our American history, I did not want this issue to pass by without something very special.